gingerhome/gingee/docs/ai-context/ai-context.md

 ### The `pmft.json` File (Permissions Manifest)

 If you plan to distribute your application as a `.gin` package, you must declare the permissions it requires in a `pmft.json` file.
-This manifest is read by the `gingerjs-cli` during the installation process to request consent from the server administrator.
+This manifest is read by the `gingee-cli` during the installation process to request consent from the server administrator.

 -   **Location:** `web/<your-app-name>/box/pmft.json`
 -   **Purpose:** To declare your app's required (`mandatory`) and optional (`optional`) permissions.

-For a complete guide on the permissions system and the structure of this file, please see the **GingerJS Permissions Guide [MD](./permissions-guide.md) [HTML](./permissions-guide.html)**.
+For a complete guide on the permissions system and the structure of this file, please see the **Gingee Permissions Guide [MD](./permissions-guide.md) [HTML](./permissions-guide.html)**.

 ---